Select Page

 Lemon: I like to use lemons in almost all of my cleaning products.
 It smells great and works wonders around our home.
 The citric acid in lemons is great for killing bacteria and removing stains.
 You can use lemons to deodorize, refresh wood, freshen up the air and brighten up surfaces.
 There is not much that this sour fruit can’t do!

-Mint, Lavender, Rosemary and Oregano: These four herbs were selected to create a powerhouse effect to refresh the coop and kill bacteria.
+Fresh Herbs: Mint, lavender, rosemary and oregano were selected to create a powerhouse effect to refresh the coop and kill bacteria.
 If you don’t have them all on hand, just add more of what you have.
 For example, double the amount of mint if you don’t have any fresh oregano on hand.
 Thyme and lemon balm are also great additions to this coop cleaner.

 How to Clean a Chicken Coop